shivannis/xandr-docs-public/xandr-docs/articles/invest/universal-pixel-audiences-and-conversions.md

 ---

-#  Microsoft Invest - universal pixel audiences and conversions
+#  Microsoft Invest - Universal pixel audiences and conversions

 After you have set up standard or custom event tracking, you can use the data you collect to identify audiences and conversions.